Rfaelv/InstabiliTool/documentation.md

 For the latest features, you will need a copy of ANSYS 2021R1 installed locally, but this app is compatible with ANSYS 17.0 and newer.

 #### Verifying Your Installation
-The InstabiliTool app always will automatically verify your Ansys instalation in the initialization.
-If there is an problem with the Ansys instalation path, it will promp an window to the user insert the Ansys binary path.
+The InstabiliTool app always will automatically verify your Ansys installation in the initialization.
+If there is a problem with the Ansys installation path, it will prompt a window to the user insert the Ansys binary path.

 ## Analysi preferences
+### General analysis
+"Asnsy binary path": If the Ansys binary path is not in the default directory, must be defined.
+"Connections type": The connections bettwen flange and web geometrys can be "rigid" or "flexible".
+In case of flexible, you need to inform the "Conection stiffness".
+"Connection stiffness": Stiffness value that will be used for the all flange-web connection in the model.

+Shell 181 properties:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Element stiffness:" (default: 0),
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Integration option": (default: 2),
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;"Curved shell formulation: (default: 0)

+linearAnalysis: {
+      nmodes: 10
+    },
+    nonlinearAnalysis: {
+      loadFactor: 1.2,
+      initialDeformationFactor: 0.1,
+      steps: 100
+    },
+    general: {

+### Linear analysis
+### Non-linear anlysis

 ## Analysi type